jxnl/blog/docs/writing/posts/stochastic-software.md

 This writing stems from my experience advising a few startups, particularly smaller ones with plenty of junior software engineers trying to transition into machine learning and related fields.
 From this work, I've noticed three topics that I want to address.
 My aim is that, by the end of this article, these younger developers will be equipped with key questions they can ask themselves to improve their ability to make decisions under uncertainty.

-1. Would I make more progress if I set up an experiment?
+1. Could an experiment just answer my questions?
-2. Do I know what I want to measure and improve when I set up this experiment?
+2. What specific improvements am I measuring?
-3. What is the decision that I'm going to make as a result of seeing the results of this experiment?
+3. How will the result help me make a decision?
-4. What are the conditions under which I will revisit this if I see neutral or negative results?
+4. Under what conditions will I reevaluate if results are not positive?
-5. Can I update my mental model of the system based on the results of this experiment, to plan future work?
+5. Can I use the results to update my mental model and plan future work?
 <!-- more -->

 ## Who am I?